Using With flake.parts

 :

-Note that instead of referring to a directory on local file system that includes the flake.nix
+Note that instead of referring to a directory on a local file system that includes the flake.nix

 , like /path/to/central/flake